-Can I access the Library?
+Can I access the library?

-We are looking at ways to make the library accessible to all pupils.
-At the start of term, the library will not be open for any pupils at break or lunchtimes, but we hope to develop a plan for enabling increased access whilst keeping all users and staff safe.
+The library is unlikely to be open for any pupils at break or lunchtimes, but we hope to develop a plan for enabling increased access whilst keeping all users and staff safe.
 We expect to continue using the library for some English lessons, and will support pupils to make best use of the online services offered by the library.
-We hope to have in place shortly a plan for managing safely the borrowing of physical books.
+We hope to be able to manage a safe system for the borrowing of physical books.